We Are Proud to Serve Our Active Duty Military & Our Military Veterans

-- Academic credit for military training and experience
+- Credit for your applicable military training and education

 Our undergraduate and graduate degree programs in business, criminal justice, education, accounting, public administration, health services administration and information systems are in high demand, both in the military and in the private sector.
 In addition, our classes are available online, on campus or both – providing the utmost flexibility – allowing you to balance your educational goals with the demands of your military service, career and family.

 Air University Associate-to-Baccalaureate Cooperative Program (AU-ABC)